ToonVanEyck/CheesyPic/docs/CONFIGURATION.md

 ### design_directory ###

 This option defines the path where the photoboot will look for a design file.
 Only files ending in ```.design.svg``` are considered.
+By default, the latest design in the design directory is used.

 ### force_design ###

-By default, the software uses the most recently modified design file in the design_directory.
-Setting this option forces the software to always use the defined design from the design_directory.
+Setting this option will force the defined design to be used instead of the most recent one.

 ## theme ##

 ### theme_directory ###

 This option defines the path where the photoboot will look for a theme file.
 Only files ending in ```.theme.svg``` are considered.
+By default, the latest theme in the theme directory is used.

 ### force_theme ###

-By default, the software uses the most recently modified theme file in the theme_directory.
-Setting this option forces the software to always use the defined theme from the theme_directory.
+Setting this optionwill force the defined theme to be used instead of the most recent one.